 Whether you are familiar with self-administered injections, we require all patients to watch the ‘How To Inject’ video below for subcutaneous injecting prior to the scheduled telehealth appointment.

 If you are new to giving injections, It’s perfectly normal to feel nervous around needles.
 Before you give yourself an injection, you will want to learn the right way to prepare your medication and how to give yourself the injection.
-Both videos walk you through the steps and we have created instructions that you can print to keep on hand.
-Just follow these links:
+We have created instructions that you can print to keep on hand.
+Just follow this link:

 Subcutaneous (SQ) Injection Instructions